alibaba/GraphScope/docs/reference/gnn_engine/graph_object_en.rst

    g.init(task_index, task_count)

 Server Mode is suitable for the situation where the graph scale is not super large.
-For example, when combined with Tensorflow for distributed training, each GL server needs to be in the same process as the TensorFlow worker, which eliminates communication overhead between the Tensorflow worker and the GL server.
+For example, when combined with TensorFlow for distributed training, each GL server needs to be in the same process as the TensorFlow worker, which eliminates communication overhead between the TensorFlow worker and the GL server.
 Since the distributed scale is not very large (the number of workers is not very large), the interconnection between Servers will not cause network burden.
 In addition, the atypical worker-ps mode also needs to be deployed in Server Mode for scenarios where models are trained in parallel.

-In combination with Tensorflow, the code is as follows:
+In combination with TensorFlow, the code is as follows:

 .. code:: python